Motivation for Change: Working with men who use violence

 inTouch was the successful recipient of the Family Violence Perpetrator Interventions Grants Program and as a result, launched a 6-month trial program called Motivation for Change in late 2018.
 The program engages with men who use violence towards family members and is run by trained facilitators and case managers.

 Based on our successful inLanguage, inCulture model for victim-survivors, this program is the first of its kind as it is specifically tailored to men from culturally and linguistically diverse communities.
 It gives men a safe space to share their experiences, learn coping strategies and strengthen their relationship with their family.

-The Motivation for Change program helps men reflect on their behaviours and learn ways to relate without using violence.
+The Motivation for Change (MFC) program helps men reflect on their behaviours and learn ways to relate without using violence.
 It aims to motivate men to take the next step and access services that can help them change their behaviour.

-The Motivation for Change program offers one-on-one case management support and 15 group sessions which are held weekly.
+The MFC program offers one-on-one case management support and 15 group sessions which are held weekly.
 It is free to participate and voluntary.